Kostas Stafylidis

-Konstantinos "Kostas" Stafylidis (Κώστας Σταφυλίδης; born 2 December 1993) is a Greek professional footballer who plays as a left-back for Bundesliga club VfL Bochum.
-He represents the Greece national team.
+Konstantinos "Kostas" Stafylidis (Κώστας Σταφυλίδης; born 2 December 1993) is a Greek professional footballer who plays as a left-back for Cypriot First Division club APOEL.
+He has represented the Greece national team.

 Early career

 Stafylidis started his football career at the age of 6, joining his village football team Aetos Akropotamou.
 At the age of 12, PAOK scouts recognized his talent, and he joined the club's academies.
 Stafylidis has played for all PAOK youth teams.

 Club career

 PAOK

 After rising through the youth ranks where he featured at every level, while also breaking into the Greek national youth set up after earning call-ups to the U17s and U19s starting in 2010, Stafylidis would make his full debut for the White-Blacks in autumn 2011 against Panetolikos, even registering the first assist of his full professional career in the same outing.

 Bayer Leverkusen

 In the summer of 2012 and after his good performance at the 2012 UEFA European Under-19 Football Championship, Stafylidis attracted attention from German club Bayer Leverkusen.
 After weeks of negotiations and due to PAOK's financial problems the team accepted a bid of €1.5 million from Leverkusen, but decided to stay for one more year as a loan, in his former club.
 Having failed to break into the first-team at the BayArena for the 2013–14 season, he was again chucked out on loan, this time to England where he would join up with Championship side Fulham.